Swift is Community Transit's Bus Rapid Transit Service.

 Swift station platforms are higher than a standard curb and nearly even with the floor of the bus, making it easy to step aboard.

-People who use wheelchairs or mobility devices enter at the front door and have an option to use a passive restraint system that doesn’t require coach operator assistance.
+People who use wheelchairs or mobility devices enter at the front door and have an option to use a passive restraint system that doesn’t require driver assistance.
 Standard restraint areas are also available.